Worries rise over a Trump ‘warrior board’ to remove officers ‘unfit for leadership’

 One exception is under the Insurrection Act, a set of laws that allows the president to deploy U.S. troops on American soil to suppress unlawful rebellions or to enforce federal law.
 Mr. Trump considered invoking it in the summer of 2020, after widespread protests erupted following the killing of George Floyd by police.

-He was talked out of this move by his top military advisors at the time, including then-Joint Chiefs chairman Gen. Mark Milley, entreaties in keeping with the job of senior U.S. officers to offer their best military counsel even when it runs counter to the president’s inclinations.
+He was talked out of this move at the time by his top military advisers including Gen. Mark Milley, then chairman of the Joint Chiefs of Staff.
+Their entreaties were in keeping with the job of senior U.S. officers to offer their best military counsel even when it runs counter to the president’s inclinations.

 Should the president decide nonetheless to proceed with a lawful order, it’s the job of America’s civilian-controlled military to carry it out.
 Failure to do so, as some of Mr. Trump’s supporters have noted, is a fireable offense.